onchain-id/EIPs/EIPS/eip-7xxx.md

 ## Specification

 ### Key Management
-Keys are cryptographic public keys, or contract addresses associated with this identity.
+Keys are cryptographic public keys, or contract addresses that have permission to operate the identity or to interact with services in its behalf.

+Those permissions are represented by the purposes they key is associated with.
+The list of purposes is an array of `uint256` and the following purposes are introduced:

+- `1`: MANAGEMENT keys, which can manage the identity (considered an Owner of the identity, a MANAGEMENT key have all permissions).
+- `2`: EXECUTION keys, which can call the approve method on the identity to execute transaction sent by the identity to other contracts.
+- `3`: CLAIM keys, which can add, remove and update claims on the ONCHAINID.

 The structure should be as follows:

 - `key`: A public key owned by this identity